dflourusso/expo-sqlite-orm/README.md

 - [x] Make it easier to use with react-hooks
 - [x] Complete typescript autocomplete for where queries
 - [x] Add migrations feature
+- [x] Create a singleton to handle the instances easily
 - [ ] Improve migrations with CLI and better examples
 - [ ] Fix some typecheckings and remove ts-igonre
 - [ ] Allow OR statement